teo-101/Equation-Calculator/README.md

 # Equation Calculator

 ## &bullet; Description:
-&emsp; A 1st and 2nd degree equation solver made using JavaScript.
+&emsp; A 2nd degree equation ( quadratic ) solver made using JavaScript.

 ## &bullet; What is a Second Degree Equation:
 &emsp; A second degree equation is a mathematical phrase with a variable that is raised to the power of 2.
 Unlike a 1st degree equation, x will have two real values ( **R** ).
 The general form for a 2nd degree equation is:<br>